For food that reflects your state's culinary culture, look no further than its best traditional restaurant

 via tripadvisor.com

-North Carolina: Seabird
+Seabird

-Historic Wilmington’s Seabird may not have a legendary history, but this newcomer is already championing an essential connection to Wilmington’s culinary land and seascapes.
+Historic Wilmington’s Seabird may not have a legendary history, but this relative newcomer is championing an essential connection to Wilmington’s culinary land and seascapes.
 Celebrating the Atlantic’s bounty of fresh seafood, the restaurant serves up locally caught fish, including barbecue oysters, swordfish schnitzel and fried smoked catfish.
 Wash it all down with wine or a craft beer, then plan how you’ll spend the rest of your days in this beach community (we suggest beginner surfing lessons).

-North Dakota: Kroll’s Diner
+Kroll’s Diner

 Known for its knoephla soup, a potato-rich, German-style dumpling soup that warms the locals during North Dakota’s brutal winter months, Kroll’s Diner has been welcoming guests with down-home fare since 1969.
 Guests get a kick out of the Kroll’s ladies, sassy older women who sternly say the restaurant’s tagline—”sit down and eat”—in its humorous commercials.
-And they go wild for the traditional diner fare served at its four 24-hour locations, in Fargo, Bismarck, Mandan, and Minot.
+And they go wild for the traditional diner fare served at its four 24-hour locations, in Fargo, Bismarck, Mandan and Minot.

 Price Hill Chili Via Tripadvisor